 Head to Head Comparison Between Data Analytics and Business Intelligence

-Big Data or Data Analytics: The main aim of big data algorithms is to gather, process, and analyse data, both structured and non-structured to improve business with enhanced consumer satisfaction.
+Big Data or Data Analytics: The main aim of big data algorithms is to gather, process, and analyze data, both structured and non-structured to improve business with enhanced consumer satisfaction.

-Business Intelligence: BI allows businesses to make better decisions that cope up with current market trends and minimises risks.
+Business Intelligence: BI allows businesses to make better decisions that cope up with current market trends and minimizes risks.
 It also delivers accurate and flawless reports by mining necessary data from the source.

 The Eco System